 The eco-conscious renter is adhering to a culture of sustainability that preaches attention to group responsibility.
 The impact one has on the community and the environment seems more important than results at individual-level.
 Green buildings are an upfront investment and help reduce waste and diminish electricity costs over time, not only for the ones renting or working in green buildings, but also for the community at large.
 The impact of green construction on the environment and climate change is undeniable, considering that buildings represent 41% of the total US energy consumption and almost 40% of national CO2 emissions.
 With more interest and investment towards building green, these numbers are sure to diminish.

 As the world becomes more and more aware of the consequences our actions have on the environment, a sense of duty spreads around, influencing the mentality of the younger generations and prompting a social movement focused on environmental consciousness.
-With changes happening all over different fields, it’s only natural that the rental market adapts as well, pushing towards more environmentally-friendly solutions.
+With changes happening all over different fields – from shopping to décor or even insurance policies going greener –, it’s only natural that the rental market adapts as well, pushing towards more environmentally-friendly solutions.
 Multi-family green buildings promote wholesome sustainability, being the alternative to wasteful construction and fitting in with the demands of the new generations of renters.